 Did you know you can’t just chuck paint cans into the trash bin?
 Learn more: How to Store and Dispose of Paint (+ Other Hard to Manage Items)

 5. Kitchenware Set

 You’ll need to stock your kitchen.
 You have to eat, after all.

-For utensils beyond forks, spoons, and knives, grab a wooden spoon and a spatula.
+For cooking utensils, grab a wooden spoon and a spatula.